-1.13 Ofcom sometimes authorises a Radio Amateur to use different types of call signs, such as a Special Contest Call sign or a Special Event Station call sign.
+1.15 Ofcom sometimes authorises a Radio Amateur to use different types of call signs in addition to (or as an alternative to) the call sign on the face of the licence.
+This could be a Special Contest Call sign or a Special Event Station call sign.
 Where this has been authorised (normally by varying the individual licence), the format will differ from those described above.